practo/tipoca-stream/kafka-go/pkg/transformer/masker/README.md

 Masking when enabled masks all columns in all tables unless specified not to.

 ## Configuration

+### Prequisite:
+- Masking needs to be enabled in redshiftbatcher configuration. (to mask column values)
-Prequisite: Masking needs to be enabled in Redshiftbatcher configuration.
+- Masking needs to be enabled in redshiftloader configuration. (to choose correct column types)
 ```
 If,
     mask=true            (in redshiftbatcher config)